-How to Regroup When You've Lost Your Way
+How to Regroup When You've Lost Your Way Should your company falter, here's how you can get it back on track.

 Everyone loves the business stories of the new CEO who came in and saved the company or the innovative startup founder who took a gamble and came up flush.
 It's far more awkward to face the music when you look at your team, your financial records and the totality of your business and realize: Your business is not doing well.
 You've lost your way.